confmeet/2025NSFCyberPI/content/home/venue.md

     https://www.marriott.com/en-us/hotels/dends-sheraton-denver-downtown-hotel/overview/).

 **Hotel Booking:** Please use this [link](https://book.passkey.com/go/NSFAttendees) to book a room.
-This link will remain
-active until all rooms are booked or end of day (local time) on June 26.
+This link will remain active until all rooms are booked or 11p MST on June 26.
 Availability is listed below.

 |Date | Rooms Available (as of Jun 19, 12p ET) |